Combination Chemotherapy Has Potential as Standard Treatment for Gastric Cancer

 - There were no treatment-related deaths reported for either group.

-Researchers were encouraged by the significant benefits seen with the combination of S-1 and cisplatin.
+Researchers were encouraged by the significant benefits seen with the combination of S-1 and and chemotherapy.
 This combination has the potential to becoming the standard treatment for patients with advanced gastric cancer.